osmandapp/web/main/docs/versions/future-android.md

 - [Optional updates](#optional-updates).

-## Altitude Color Scheme for Terrain
+## Altitude of Terrain Color Scheme

-The new [color scheme Altitude](../user/plugins/contour-lines#terrain) has been added for Terrain.

 ![Color palette](../../blog/2024-06-19-android-4-8/img/color_altitude.png)

+The feature displays the altitude of the terrain in different colors, which greatly improves the visual perception of the map.
+Easily recognizable different altitude levels with [new color palette](../user/plugins/contour-lines.md#terrain) helps you better navigate the terrain and distinguish uplands from lowlands.

-## Color Palettes
+## Color Schemes

 New color palette schemes have been added.
 - For [routes](../user/navigation/guidance/map-during-navigation#color): *Speed, Slope,* and *Elevation (Altitude)*.